styczynski/atom-terminal-panel/README.md

 ## Terminal-commands.json
 The `terminal-commands.json` is the main config file for this package.
 If it's not present (or the JSON syntax is invalid) a new config file is created (in folder .atom).

+IF YOU HAVEN'T GOT terminal-commands.json FILE IN YOUR ./atom DIRECTORY PLEASE EXECUTE `update` COMMAND!

 The config file contains:

 * custom commands definitions